 The change came after the heritage German company was acquired by LVMH in 2016.
-Shortly afterward, Alexandre Arnault, the 26-year-old son of LVMH chairman Bernard Arnault, was named co-CEO of the company and began dipping into the streetwear market, putting the brand on everyone’s radar.
+Shortly afterward, Alexandre Arnault, the son of LVMH chairman Bernard Arnault, was named co-CEO of the company and began dipping into the streetwear market, putting the brand on everyone’s radar.

 RIMOWA’s collaborative output has been insane, but Arnault has told The Business of Fashion that he’s planning to slow down the releases.
 “You’ll see us come with collaborations for sure, but not all in the same space or at the same scale every two months.
 I’m very cautious of one collaboration too many.”